 Once a prospect has been on your email list a week or more, then you can start making sales offers.

 But the key is to always respect the people on your email list.

 Never ever hammer them over the head with repetitive or badly crafted sales offers, or you risk being labelled a spammer and they’ll unsubscribe in droves.

 Respect your list and people will stay on it longer, get more emails from you, and therefore stand more chance of buying more from you over a longer period of time.

 In your sales emails you can list telephone numbers or even attach order forms the prospect can print out and fill in to mail or fax back.
 But more commonly you’ll have links to specific web pages that detail specific products and services you sell.

 The Secret to Web Millions…

 In this short article you’ve just been given the number one strategy that business builders like Jeff Walker and Eban Pagan use to build multi-million pound businesses.

-I used a variation of the above strategy to help build my own multi-million pound business here in the UK, and it was nothing to do with Internet Marketing either.
+I used a variation of the above strategy to help me and my business partner build a multi-million pound business here in the UK, and it was nothing to do with Internet Marketing—it was wind turbines!

 Whatever your business and industry, the above strategy can be applied either directly, or tweaked to suit.